Pupil Premium & Recovery Premium

 In addition to pupils eligible for FSM, the governors at Ingleton Primary School have agreed that PPG should be spent on all vulnerable and/or disadvantaged pupils in school.

-Targeted and Personal Intervention for specific children and groups of children and providing ‘booster classes’ led by a teacher
+Targeted and Personal Intervention for specific children and groups of children led by teachers

 Access to a school counsellor for identified children